ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

     try
     {
         var settings = new SpiConnectionSettings(SPI_CHIP_SELECT_LINE);
+        // 3.2MHz is the rated speed of the MCP3002 at 5v (1.2MHz @ 2.7V)
-        // 3.6MHz is the rated speed of the MCP3008 at 5v
+        // 3.6MHz is the rated speed of the MCP3008 at 5v (1.35MHz @ 2.7V)
-        settings.ClockFrequency = 3600000;
+        // 2.0MHz is the rated speed of the MCP3208 at 5v (1.0MHz @ 2.7V)
+        settings.ClockFrequency = 1000000; // Set the clock frequency at or slightly below the specified rate speed
         // The ADC expects idle-low clock polarity so we use Mode0 settings.Mode = SpiMode.Mode0;
         // Get a selector string that will return all SPI controllers on the system